wences-sanchez/Knowledge-Base/Introduction to AWS (Legacy).md

 	- ## Chapter 4: Compute
 		-
 		- ### Considering Compute
-			- What does AWS Outposts do?
+			- What does AWS Outposts do? #flashcard
 				- It allows you to use your own servers instead of Amazon's to use AWS.
-			- What is AWS Snow Family?
+			- What is AWS Snow Family? #flashcard
 				- It's a service that lets you send data to Amazon either in a portable hard disk or in a trailer full of racks.
 		-
 		- ### Exploring EC2